roarcoders/scrumblr-enhancement/README.md

 # scrumblr-enhancement
-This repository contains the enhancement (persistent storage) for an exisiting web application, Scrumblr
+This repository contains the enhancement (persistent storage) for an existing web application, Scrumblr.